NASCAR 98: Reception

 NASCAR 98 received mostly positive reviews, with critics praising the authentic handling, multiplayer mode, smooth and detailed graphics, and the comprehensive usage of NASCAR licensing, with real world cars, drivers, tracks, and sponsorships.
 Glenn Rubenstein of GameSpot was particularly pleased at the greater number of cars and relatively small tracks, which together ensure that the player is constantly vying for a place.
 IGN stated that "With a smooth frame rate and very little draw-in, NASCAR 98 looks and moves almost flawlessly.
 Even with a crowded track the game moves butter smooth."
 Some warned that the game would appeal only to hardcore simulation fans, and the average gamer would have more fun with an arcade-style racer.
 However, Kelly Rickards said in Electronic Gaming Monthly, "You don't have to be a fan of NASCAR to enjoy this game.
 I don't follow the sport, but I can appreciate all the good things EA did with this game."
 GamePro gave the PlayStation version a 4.5 out of 5 for graphics and sound and a perfect 5.0 for control and fun factor, commenting, "The popularity of NASCAR racing has mushroomed - it's now only rivaled by the NFL - and this game's powerful combination of sleek graphics, detailed features, and fender-crumpling action will satisfy any serious race fan."

 Reviews for the Saturn port were somewhat less favorable than those for the PlayStation original due to the prominent pop-up and other graphical differences.
 Most felt the game was still good enough to be recommended for Saturn owners.
 Sega Saturn Magazine was an exception; additionally citing grainy textures, and the PAL conversion's conspicuous borders and slower speed, they gave it a tentative recommendation to simulation-lovers only.
 GamePro instead argued, "If you have both systems, the PlayStation NASCAR '98 easily laps the Saturn version.
 But in a season where Saturn titles are few and far between, NASCAR's a solid buy for Sega racers looking for new tracks to conquer."
 They gave it 3.5 for sound and a 4.0 for graphics, control, and fun factor.

 In Japan, where the game was ported and published by Electronic Arts Victor on March 19, 1998, Famitsu gave it a score of 24 out of 40.

 NASCAR 98 was a runner-up for "Racing Game of the Year" (behind Diddy Kong Racing) at Electronic Gaming Monthly's 1997 Editors' Choice Awards.
+It was also nominated for both "Console Racing Game of the Year" and "Console Sports Game of the Year" at the inaugural Interactive Achievement Awards, presented by the Academy of Interactive Arts & Sciences.